crisme95/websys-labs/lab7/README.md

 on phpMyAdmin.
 I first created the database and the two tables for part 1 of the lab.
 I had difficulty setting the charset/collate but that was due to there being an extra underscore between utf8 and mb4 in utf8_mb4_general_ci which is really utf8mb4_general_ci.

 In part 2, I used the ALTER TABLE commands to add the extra columns to the students and courses tables.
 When creating the grades table, I had to look up how foreign keys are properly implemented and videos explaining how they are used.
 When inserting the courses, I used a random number generator for the CRNs and kept running into an issue of having a duplicate primary key.
-After researching about the error,
+After researching about the error, I found that the 11 digit numbers that I've been inputing were going over the highest number allowed, I fixed this issue by using the actual 5 digit size of CRNs which I didn't know what CRNs were.
+When inputing the students, I ran into the issue where the phone numbers were larger than the max allowed integer.
+To fix this, I modified the phone column to take BIGINT instead of INT.
+When ordering the students, I had the orders set by RIN, lastname, RCSID, and firstname by using the ORDER BY parameter.
+For showing the students who had grades above 90, I selected the RINs, names, and address of the students and the grades in the grade table.
+I then linked the RINs of the students table and the grades table.
+I then used a WHERE statement which would only output students who met the grade requirements.
+For counting the number of students enrolled in each course, I used COUNT which would count the amount of grades that had the same CRNs, meaning that a student was in the class.
+I then stored the result into a variable and joined the crns of courses and grades tables.

+In part 3, to test the mySQL statements, I created buttons that would post.
+My PHP code would then check with isset() and run the following code.
+I had buttons for the students, showing the above 90 grades, and the students enrolled in each course.

 Part 1: